-Sections Updated: Section I. List of all Export Certificates Required by Government, Section II.
-Purpose of Specific Export Certificate (s), Section V. Other Certification/Accreditation Requirements and Appendix I. Electronic Copy or Outline of Each Export Certificate.
+Sections Updated: Section I. List of all Export Certificates Required by Government and Section II.
+Purpose of Specific Export Certificate (s), Section V. Other Certification/Accreditation Requirements.

-Section I. List of All Export Certificates Required By Government (Matrix):
+Section I. List of All Export Certificates Required By Government (Matrix) : Disclaimer:

-Disclaimer:

 This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in San Salvador, El Salvador, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.

 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.